 To compliment your weekend in Austin, you’ll want to find somewhere to stay in that’s equally as cool as the city, and there are plenty of options to choose from.

-South Congress (SoCo), across the river, is a great area to stay.
+Across the river, South Congress (SoCo) is a great area to stay.
 It’s quieter than downtown, but there’s still plenty to do.
 Another popular neighborhood to stay is East Downtown.
 It’s a district that has experienced a lot of growth in recent years and has some very cool bars.

 Budget: Firehouse Hostel: Firehouse may be the only hostel in the central downtown area, but it’s also a solid choice.
 It’s within walking distance of everything you need and is in a funky converted firehouse.
 The best part about it is the attached speakeasy that you enter via a bookshelf.
 So cool!